symedley/WWC-sv/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story Template
-about: Template for basic user story
+about: Use this template for creating a user story
 title: "[User Story Name]"
 labels: '[Priority],[Sprint]'
 assignees: ''